ehanahamed/docs.ctjs.rocks/docs/event-order.md

 1. Room's OnCreate is called.
 1. `roomoncreate.js`.
 1. `switch.js` is called.
-1. `ct.camera` is properly positioned.
+1. `camera` is properly positioned.

 **At room transition:**